wp-plugins/corner-ad/readme.txt

 * Loads the Corner Ad directly, and not through jQuery, to prevent an issue on web pages, where jQuery is loaded directly from a CDN server, and not from the website.

+= 1.0.4 =

+* Modifies the z-index assigned to the Corner Ad.

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =

-* Loads the Corner Ad directly, and not through jQuery, to prevent an issue on web pages, where jQuery is loaded directly from a CDN server, and not from the website.
+* Modifies the z-index assigned to the Corner Ad.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support